DTUComputeStatisticsAndDataAnalysis/MBPLS/README.rst

    # Use built-in plot method for exploratory analysis of multiblock pls models
    mbpls.plot(num_components=3)

-More elaborate (real-world) examples can be found at https://github.com/DTUComputeStatisticsAndDataAnalysis/MBPLS/tree/master/examples
+The documentation is available at https://mbpls.readthedocs.io and elaborate (real-world) Jupyter Notebook examples can be found at https://github.com/DTUComputeStatisticsAndDataAnalysis/MBPLS/tree/master/examples